Emergency doctors in Horry County

-Along with our main campus, we have extended our emergency coverage with an ER in the South Strand and North Strand.
+Along with our main campus, we have extended our emergency coverage with an ER in the South Strand, North Strand, and Carolina Forest.
 These freestanding ERs provide the same quality of care for residents closer to home.

 Our 24/7 ERs are ready to serve the medical needs of residents and visitors along the coast of the Grand Strand.
 Both facilities are staffed with board-certified emergency physicians and highly trained clinical and support personnel.
 All of our ER services are linked to and served by EMS, allowing for immediate response to any disaster in the community requiring expert emergency care.